uab-cgds-worthey/DITTO/README.md

 > Gitlab](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/ditto).
 It was migrated to
 > Github in April 2023, and the Gitlab version has been archived.

-We aim to develop a pipeline for accurate and rapid interpretation of genetic variants for pathogenicity using patient’s genotype (VCF) information.
+DITTO is an explainable neural network that can be helpful for accurate and rapid interpretation of small genetic variants for pathogenicity using patient’s genotype (VCF) information.

 ## Usage